Guide to Human Rights Cases

 the parties to attend a mediation to see if the matter can be resolved by agreement between the parties

-the complaint be transferred to the Federal Circuit Court of Australia.
+the complaint be transferred to the Federal Circuit and Family Court of Australia.

 6. Documents and discovery